The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 ## Automaton Queen

 An interesting new facet of the Machinist rotation in Endwalker is the ability to summon Queen in the opener.
-To do so requires generating 50 battery over a minimum of 5 full GCDs (HC1 + HC2 + HC3, AA, CS)
+To do so requires generating 50 Battery over a minimum of 5 full GCDs (HC1 + HC2 + HC3, AA, CS)
 prior to your first Hypercharge window.
 In practice this becomes 6 full GCDs since we'll need to get Drill on cooldown before Wildfire as well.
 Since this Queen comes out so late it can only land a few punches under raid buffs, but **it will resolve its full damage under an opener tincture** if you choose to use one here.

-Using an opener Queen is usually a good way to squeeze some extra juice out of your battery gauge.
+Using an opener Queen is usually a good way to squeeze some extra juice out of your Battery gauge.
 However, with certain kill times **the 6 GCD requirement may end up delaying your Wildfire enough to lose a use**!

 ## Wildfire

 As mentioned above, there may be situations where we need to skip the opener Queen in order to get Wildfire on cooldown earlier.
-Setting up Wildfire in the opener is a bit more involved than other cooldowns: first, we need the 50 heat from Barrel Stabilizer.
+Setting up Wildfire in the opener is a bit more involved than other cooldowns: first, we need the 50 Heat from Barrel Stabilizer.
 Second, we need to dump a minimum of 3 charges total of Gauss Round and Ricochet to prevent them from overcapping during Hypercharge. **The earliest we can use Wildfire without overcapping is after the 2nd GCD**.
 To do so requires a WF > GCD > HC setup – you can see an example in the "fast opener" at the end of this section.